ehmicky/modern-errors/docs/plugins.md

 ### `Plugin`

 A `Plugin` type is also available.
 It should be used to validate the plugin's shape.
-However, it should not be used for the exported type since this would widen the plugin's types and remove any specific types declared by that plugin.
+However, it should not be used on the exported type since this would widen it and remove any specific types declared by that plugin.

 ```ts
 import type { Plugin } from 'modern-errors'